samstefan/tab/README.md

 - Stabbycutyou | 1 Beer | Pointer embedding issue in tsbot
 - Eclipse | 2 Beers | Being a legend.
+- Snollygolly | n Beers | Starting this all.